wayne923/leetpython/docs/Advanced-Python-Fundamentals/01_Decorators.md

+---
+title: "Understanding Decorators in Python"
+description: "Master the concept of decorators in Python with our comprehensive guide.
+Learn how decorators can enhance functionality, improve code readability, and promote reuse without altering the original function.
+Explore creating, applying, and using decorators with practical examples."
+keywords: [Python decorators, function modification, code reusability, modular coding, Python programming, advanced Python techniques, decorator basics, decorator examples, Python code enhancement]
+---

 # Decorators

 Decorators are a powerful tool that allows you to modify the behavior of a function by feeding it into another function, essentially 'wrapping' the original function with the decorator function.